 Read the disclaimer about affiliate links & PR gifting here.

 The living room, aka the movie theatre, is also the lounge, games room, and occasionally a very small concert venue (live streams, you know).
 The recipe for any cozy living room is a big couch, lots of pillows, plants, a soft rug, and a table to put all of the things on.
-Just the basics which can come together into a pretty neat environment and I love mine, the art wall definitely makes it more special.
+Just the basics can come together into a pretty neat environment and I love mine, the art wall definitely makes it more special.

 - Build around it keeping smaller pieces lower on the wall

-- Don’t hang same colour or motif side-by-side (ie. two birds or two green prints next to each other), unless of course, they are a pair
+- Don’t hang the same colour or motif side-by-side (ie. two birds or two green prints next to each other), unless of course, they are a pair

-Quick money saving tip
+Quick money-saving tip

-Honey Gold is a browser plugin that automatically searches for discounts on a wide variety of shopping sites (including food takeout sites).
+Honey Gold is a browser plugin that automatically searches for discounts on a wide variety of shopping sites (including food takeout sites!).
 Sometimes if the discount is not available it offers points instead.
 All of those points accumulate to an actual dollar amount that you can cash out in gift cards (like Amazon).
 Here is a referral link to get you started with 500 points which equals $5.
 At first, I forgot I even had it but then got an email saying that my points have added up to $40 so now I actively use it to save and earn.

 Considering that I work full time from home, and tend to be easily distracted, I always place my desk by a wall or a window so that I can’t see all the things I could be doing (like lying down on the couch or trimming flowers).
 I’m quite certain this area of the apartment was meant to be a dining room but in my case, it’s the home office and a napping area for Lucy (had to get a pillow because she was sleeping on my papers).
 This time around I also opted in for a metal bookcase because the wooden shelves were constantly bending under the weight of the periodicals.

 Side note: If you’re looking for companionship in this really weird time consider adopting a cat.
 My Lucy was adopted as a kitten from a shelter litter that a local veterinarian took in for delivery and adoption.
 Young cats are a lot of energy and work, mature cats are calmer and sometimes even more giving.
-If you are in the GTA here are some organizations you can meet your new feline BFF in, their profiles include age, gender, and character: Humane society, Toronto cat rescue, and more widely Adopt a pet.
+If you are in the GTA here are some organizations you can meet your new feline BFF in, their profiles include age, gender, and character: Humane Society, Toronto cat rescue, and more widely Adopt a pet.

 During the long search for the bedframe, I got a little distracted and decided to swap the Ikea dresser for a lower, 6-drawer mid-century cabinet which opened up the room in a very nice way creating more surface area for books and candles.
 The bedroom chair – you know, the one you throw your stuff on – is one of two which also serve as additional dining chairs.
 The brown blanket is a shameless promotion for mom’s Etsy shop, she knits them by hand.